 Tasks to demonstrate understanding of breed standards could be recordings, photo collection, posters, interviews etc,

-iii) undertake a written test based on the breed standards and lectures with a minimum pass of 80% and meet pre-determined criteria indicating level of competence completing judges course within the past 12 months, or attended a refresher course within the past 12 months,
+- ix) undertake a written test based on the breed standards and lectures with a minimum pass of 80% and meet pre-determined criteria indicating level of competence completing judges course within the past 12 months, or attended a refresher course within the past 12 months,

-- x) participate (pre or post training) in a minimum of four shows as Ring Steward
+- x) participate (pre or post training) in a minimum of five shows as Ring Steward

-First practical underjudge appointment to be undertaken within 6mths of successful completion of above criteria.
+First practical underjudge appointment to be undertaken within 6 months of successful completion of above criteria.

 Successful Candidates will complete Level One (Cadet) Application form and submit it together with task proficiency reports signed by the Judge Trainer(s) and other relevant documentation as required, a recent passport size photograph and correct fees upon completion of Judge Training test.